 As an American, I admit that I don’t know much about high tea so I’ll leave the recommendations to the experts on this one.
 If you’re looking for a luxury teatime experience, check out this great guide to afternoon tea in Nairobi.

-Matatus are colorful, private-owned taxis that run all over the city.
+Matatus are colorful taxis that transport people all over the city.
 They act as Nairobi’s public transportation system.
 A ride in one of these crazy shared minibusses is a great way to experience how the average Nairobian commutes.
 Matatus also run longer distance routes between cities.

-matatus run set routes throughout the city.
+Matatus run set routes throughout the city.
 When you want a ride, just flag one down going in your direction and hop on.
 Alternatively, you can find a stop where they wait for passengers.
-A few matatu trip tips include:
+The bus will leave when it’s full.

 When riding a matatu, avoid carrying valuables.
 Secure your phone and cash in a zippered pocket or locked backpack.
 Keep an eye on your belongings.
 Pickpockets are common.
-My phone was pickpocketed on a similar minibus in Tanzania.
+My phone was pickpocketed on a minibus in Tanzania.
 Luckily, I was able to get it back.
 For more tips, check out my guide: How to Avoid Pickpockets While Traveling.

-- Find out the price of your trip before accepting a ride- The attendants love to rip off foreigners.
+Before accepting a ride, find out the price of your trip.
+The attendants love to rip off foreigners.
 Ask a local how much the ride should cost and negotiate your fare before you get on.

-- Know where you’re going.
+Also, know where you’re going.
 Nairobi is a massive city.
-It’s easy to get lost if you don’t know the route.
-Ask an attendant or a local and they will most likely be happy to help you find your way.
+It’s easy to get lost if you take the wrong bus.
+Ask an attendant or a local and they will be happy to point you in the right direction.

 Watching a sporting event in a foreign country is always an interesting experience.
 It is a good way to spend an afternoon, drink some beers, and meet some locals.
 I’m not really into sports but I enjoy watching a game once in a while.

 When I was in Nairobi, I decided one afternoon that I wanted to go see a soccer match.
 After doing some research online, I found that the Kariobangi Sharks were playing the very next day.
 The Sharks play in the top level of the Football Kenya Federation system.
-I thought that sounded like a pretty big deal so I decided to go check it out.
 The game was being played at Nairobi City Stadium.

 The next day I took a taxi to the stadium with a couple of people from the hostel.
 When we arrived, to my surprise, there were only about 10 other people there.
 No one was selling tickets.
 We just walked right into the stadium.